arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 |  RS485 RX P  |          `RX+`         |           -           |
 |  RS485 RX N  |          `RX-`         |           -           |

 ***RS-485 data line labels differ between manufacturers.
 Most manufacturers will use `+` and `–` to label the data lines or variations such as `D+` and `D-`.
 Some manufacturers will label inputs as `A` and `B` but get the polarity backward, so `A` is positive and `B` negative.
 Although predicting how other manufacturers will mark these lines is impossible, practical experience suggests that the `-` line should be connected to the `A` terminal.
 The `+` line should be connected to the `B` terminal.
-Reversing the polarity will not damage an RS-485 device but will not communicate.***
+Reversing the polarity will not damage an RS-485 device but the communication will not work as expected.***

 The example sketch below shows how to use the RS-485 interface of the Portenta Machine Control for half-duplex communication.